albugowy15/auto-frs-schedule/README.md

 ## Description
 This project is a part of the [Informatics FRS Helper](https://github.com/albugowy15/informatics-frs-helper) project to automatically parse all class schedule from Excel files to MySQL database.

+## Supported Commands
+- `update` : Parse all class data from Excel then push it to MySQL database or save it to SQL file.
+- `compare` : Compare class schedule from database with latest Excel file.

 ## Supported Arguments

+### `update` command
 - `-p --push` : Optional arg to determine wether only to parse excel or also push class to DB
 - `-f --file` : Required arg for path to excel file
 - `-s --sheet` : Required arg for excel sheet name
 - `-o --outdir` : Optional arg to write the sql statement to output directory

+### `compare` command
+- `-f --file` : Required arg for path to excel file
+- `-s --sheet` : Required arg for excel sheet name
+- `-o --outdir` : Required arg to write the comparation result to output directory

 ## How To Run